kylecompare/FeatureSelection-KarstSpringLSTM/README.md

 Plots generated with code are saved in the Plots folder from Notebook 4.

-Soem additional figures for this study were generated in ArcGIS Pro and Adobe Illustrator, and these files can be found in the AdditionalFigures folder.
+Some additional figures for this study were generated in ArcGIS Pro and Adobe Illustrator, and these files can be found in the AdditionalFigures folder.